constellation-app/constellation/CoreConversationView/src/au/gov/asd/tac/constellation/views/conversationview/docs/conversation-view.md

 The content is displayed in chat "bubbles", similar to those used by some smart phones and instant messaging clients.
 The text and time stamps can be selected and copied.
 To copy selected text, press Ctrl-C or right click and use the context menu.
-CONSTELLATION will "beep" if you use Ctrl-C but copy the text anyway.
+Constellation will "beep" if you use Ctrl-C but copy the text anyway.
 When text is selected in a bubble, any text already selected in other bubbles is not automatically deselected however only text in the current bubble is copied.